-There are several reasons why an interim CTO could be the right fit for your company, let me first start by stating a common issue;
+There are several reasons why an interim CTO could be the right fit for your company, in this article I’m going to talk through some of them and explain where I could be of value.
+Let me first start by stating a common issue:

 Very few companies start with a great idea and a great technical team to achieve that idea, indeed it is often the case that technology comes second to figuring out the market need, and rightly so!